MARY ANN LIU

 ARTIST

-Mary Ann Liu is a significant Canadian artist known for the numerous public monuments she has permanently installed across Canada.
-She was awarded the honour of creating one of Canada's major national monuments, Canada’s Tomb of the Unknown Soldier in Ottawa.
+I am a significant Canadian artist, known for my numerous public monuments permanently installed across Canada.
+In 2000 I was awarded the honour of creating one of Canada's major national monuments, Canada’s Tomb of the Unknown Soldier, in our nations capital, Ottawa.

-The Royal Canadian Mint has recently commissioned Liu to design a prestigious gold coin with a collector's edition of 1500.
+The Royal Canadian Mint has recently commissioned me to design a prestigious gold coin with a collector's edition of 1500.
 The gold coin commemorates the 25th anniversary of the inauguration of the national monument. https://www.mint.ca/en/shop/coins/2025/tomb-of-the-unknown-soldier-pure-gold-coin.
-A circulation toonie also commemorating the 25th anniversary of the Tomb of The Unknown Soldier is planned to be publicly presented with a distribution of three million later in 2025.
+A circulation toonie, commemorating the 25th anniversary of the Tomb of The Unknown Soldier, is planned to be publicly presented with a distribution of three million later in 2025.

-Liu also created the landmark dragon lanterns in Vancouver and Chicago’s historic Chinatowns, amongst many other public installations across Canada.
-Liu’s mastery as a sculptor and knowledge of art history allows her the freedom to employ different styles and approaches that are adaptable to varied contexts.
-Liu’s goal is always to transcend barriers and get to the core of the statement, whether it’s the representation of a national sentiment or the genius loci so that everyone regardless of age or culture can understand the work.
+I also created the landmark dragon lanterns in Vancouver and Chicago’s historic Chinatowns, amongst many other public installations across Canada.
+My mastery as a sculptor and knowledge of art history allows me the freedom to employ different styles and approaches that are adaptable to varied contexts.
+My goal is always to transcend barriers and get to the core of the statement, whether it’s the representation of a national sentiment or the genius loci so that everyone regardless of age or culture can understand the work.

-Outside the discipline of sculpture, Liu is an award-winning Production Designer in Film.
-Her understanding of art principles such as composition and colour added with the dimension of time made designing film a welcomed challenge.
-It is another example of her understanding of visual communication and how to express the essential theme, be it sculpture, film, or any other medium.
+Outside the discipline of sculpture, I am an award-winning Production Designer in Film.
+My understanding of art principles such as composition and colour added with the dimension of time made designing film a welcomed challenge.
+It is another example of my understanding of visual communication and how to express the essential theme, be it sculpture, film, or any other medium.

 CONTACT